segmentio/consent-manager/README.md

 }
 ```

-The values for `integrations` should be an integration's name (`integration.name`).
+The values for `integrations` should be an integration's creationName (`integration.creationName`).
 You can find examples of that by going to `https://cdn.segment.com/v1/projects/<writeKey>/integrations`

 #### Example